-Clara is is responsible for maintaining regular contact across the diverse membership, including website and communications, as well as member engagement and wider awareness raising.
+Clara is responsible for maintaining regular contact across the diverse membership, including website and communications, as well as member engagement and wider awareness raising.
 She is currently responsible for driving forward the Zovu project, which shares stories of frontline community activists.
-Clara has worked in different civil society organisations in the Netherlands, Ivory Coast and Sotuh Africa, and she brings strong experience of multi-lingual content production and project management.
+Clara has worked in different civil society organisations in the Netherlands, Ivory Coast and South Africa, and she brings strong experience of multi-lingual content production and project management.

 The regional networks who host the Regional Coordinators are:

 In order to deliver on the promise of a more just and sustainable world, A4SD is focused on the following 4 activity streams:

 Civil society groups from every region of the world are supported to influence policy decisions on sustainable development and carry out advocacy at national, regional and global levels

 Collective action to include at least 1 million active citizens takes place on an annual basis to maintain the public spotlight on this shared agenda

 Civil society organisations are able to contribute to and provide oversight of government reporting on progress on the SDGs and Paris Climate Agreement, as well as deliver their own independent reporting

 Good practice in innovation on ways that civil society and active citizens can deliver the agenda from the national to the global level will be shared via an online interactive map, and support provided to civil society partners through regular workshops and webinars.